 A Closer Look

 For now, it isn’t.
-The U.S. government borrowing trillions of dollars a year at very low interest rates on global financial markets, and there doesn’t appear to be much private-sector borrowing that is crowded out by U.S. Treasury borrowing right now.
+The U.S. government borrows trillions of dollars a year at very low interest rates on global financial markets, and there doesn’t appear to be much private sector borrowing that is crowded out by U.S. Treasury borrowing right now.
 Indeed, the fact that global interest rates remain very low while governments around the world are borrowing heavily to fight the COVID-19 recession suggests that there is still a lot of savings around the world, more than is needed to finance private investment.

 No one really knows at what level a government’s debt begins to hurt an economy; there’s a heated debate among economists on that question.
-If interest rates remain low, as anticipated, the government can handle a much heavier debt load than was once thought possible.
+If interest rates remain low, as currently anticipated, the government can handle a much heavier debt load than was once thought possible.
 And the recent increase in borrowing—while enormous—is a temporary increase intended to combat an emergency; it changes the level of the debt, but not its long-run trajectory.

-There was a lot of concern that the size of the debt would limit the amount of flexibility the U.S. government has if it confronts another financial crisis or a deep recession and wants to borrow heavily, as it did during the Great Recession.
-It probably would be hard to add another 35 percentage points of GDP (or $7.2 trillion) to the national debt.
-And even if the government could borrow more in an ordinary recession, politicians might be reluctant to do so because they’ve already borrowed so much.
+There was a lot of concern that the size of the debt would limit the amount of flexibility the U.S. government had if it confronted a financial crisis or a deep recession and wanted to borrow heavily, as it did during the Great Recession.
+As it turned out, the U.S. government was able to borrow readily during the pandemic.
+But even if the government can continue to borrow at low interest rates, politicians may be reluctant to do so because they’ve already borrowed so much.

 What about the debt ceiling?

 Congress has always restricted federal borrowing.
 Before World War I, Congress often authorized borrowing for specific purposes and specified what types of bonds the Treasury could sell.
 That gave way to an overall ceiling on federal borrowing in 1917, which Congress has raised repeatedly, often with a lot of political controversy.
-The ceiling applies to the gross federal debt—both debt owed to the public and Treasury bonds held in the Social Security trust fund.
-(Economists generally focus on debt held by the public because they think the federal government is best viewed as a financial whole.)
 “Increasing the debt limit does not authorize new spending commitments,” former Treasury Secretary Jack Lew once said.
 “It simply allows the government to pay for expenditures Congress has already approved, thereby protecting the full faith and credit of the United States.”
 In August 2019, as part of a bipartisan budget deal that raised spending levels, Congress suspended the debt limit for two years.
 On August 1, 2021, the debt limit will be reinstated at a level covering all borrowing that occurred during those two years.

 What about the future?

-If current policies persist without change—a big “if”—the Congressional Budget Office projects that deficits and the debt (as a percentage of GDP) will rise as more Americans become eligible for Social Security and Medicare, as health-care costs continue to grow faster than the economy, and as interest rates rise to more normal levels.
+If current policies persist without change—a big “if”—the Congressional Budget Office projects that deficits and the debt (as a percentage of GDP) will rise as more Americans become eligible for Social Security and Medicare, as health care costs continue to increase faster than the economy, and as interest rates rise to more normal levels.
 By 2030, the debt is headed toward 118%, according to recent private sector projections.
 And while the recent increases in debt seem quite manageable, the federal debt cannot grow faster than the economy indefinitely.
 Eventually, private borrowing will be crowded out if the government’s debt continues to grow, and interest rates will rise.
 At some point, action will have to be taken to rein in the deficit, but we may be a long way from that point.